Pollution Prevention for Industrial Discharges

 Protecting the sanitary sewer system through source control

-This page serves as a central resource for pollutant prevention strategies and best management practices (BMPs) that help Industrial Users minimize the discharge of pollutants to the sanitary sewer system.
+This page serves as a central resource for pollutant prevention strategies and best management practices (BMPs) that help Industrial Users (IUs) minimize the discharge of pollutants to the sanitary sewer system.

-Water resource recovery facilities (WRRFs) are designed to treat conventional wastewater pollutants such as organic material, nutrients, and solids.
+WRRFs are designed to treat conventional wastewater pollutants such as organic material, nutrients, and solids.
 They are not designed to remove many industrial contaminants, including persistent, toxic or bioaccumulative substances.
 Once these pollutants enter the sanitary sewer system, they may:

 Preventing pollutants from entering the sewer system at the source is far more effective and sustainable than managing them after discharge.